bandirevanth/mastering-ai/README.md

 from sklearn.model_selection import train_test_split
 ```

-The above command will import the **train_test_split** function from sklearn and the command below will split the data into training and test data.
-In the below example, we are using 40 % of the data for testing and theremining data would be used for training the model.
+The above command will import the **train_test_split** function from sklearn, and the command below will split the data into training and test data.
+In the below example, we are using 40 % of the data for testing, and the remaining data will be used for training the model.

 ```
 train, test, train_labels, test_labels =